csi-lk/csi.lk/src/articles/blocking-page-navigation-in-reactjs.md

   Router and Browser based techniques, includes code examples and how to extend with Redux.
 permalink: articles/blocking-page-navigation-in-reactjs.html
-template: article
+layout: article
 tags: article
-meta: message-media, reactjs, javascript
+keywords: message-media, reactjs, javascript
 ---

 _This article originally appeared on the [Message Media Developer Blog](https://developers.messagemedia.com/blocking-page-navigation-in-a-reactjs-application-react-router/), be sure to check it out._